Scratch3ds/Scratch3ds/README.md

 CREDITS:
-Gadzooks2, HeyHeyPizza111 and TolerableDruid6 for literally being there from the start Manurocker95 for their example repo
+Gadzooks2, HeyHeyPizza111 and TolerableDruid6 for literally being there from the start and Manurocker95 for their example repo